Vaibhavv1703/cardValidator/README.md

 Lightweight vanilla JavaScript credit/debit card number validator and brand detector.
 It formats input as you type, identifies the card network (Visa, MasterCard, American Express, Discover, RuPay, or Unknown), and validates the number using the Luhn checksum algorithm—all in a single, framework‑free page.

-## Demo
-Open `index.html` directly or serve the folder locally (recommended).
-Enter a test number and click **Validate Card**.

 ## Features
 - Live input formatting: groups digits in blocks of 4 automatically.
 - Card type detection by BIN/IIN ranges and length rules.
 - Luhn algorithm validation for checksum integrity.
 - Supports variable lengths (13–19) where appropriate.
-- Stylish dark UI with local custom fonts.
+- Stylish dark UI with custom fonts.
 - No external dependencies; easy to embed elsewhere.

 ## Supported Card Types & Rules